ComputeCanada/mergeconf/README.md

 Subclasses may add additional validation but should first call the parent implementation as the test for mandatory items is primary.

-## class `MergeConfValue`

-Basic configuration item and base class for more complex types.

-### function `__init__`

-Create a configuration item.

-Arguments:
-  key: Configuration item's key.
-  value: Current value
-  type: Item data type.
-Must be one of bool, int, float or str.
-If not
-    specified, will be autodetected.

 ## module `mergeconf.exceptions`

 Exceptions raised by MergeConf package.